JasperFx/wolverine/docs/guide/handlers/middleware.md

 that the exception stack traces from failures in Wolverine message handlers will be far less noisy than competitor tools and Wolverine's own predecessors.

 ::: tip
-Wolverine has [performance metrics](/guide/logging) around message execution out of the box, so this while "stopwatch" sample is unnecessary.
+Wolverine has [performance metrics](/guide/logging) around message execution out of the box, so this whole "stopwatch" sample is unnecessary.
 But it *was* an easy way to illustrate the middleware approach.
 :::